HealthIntersections/fhirserver/README.md

 Basic Information
 -----------------

-This is a set of FHIR applications written in Delphi.
+This is a set of FHIR applications written in Pascal.
 It is also the home of the pascal reference implementation for FHIR.
 Included in this project:
-* The Delphi reference implementation for FHIR (/reference-platform)
+* The Pascal reference implementation for FHIR (/reference-platform)
-* A set of tests for the delphi reference implementation
+* A set of tests for the pascal reference implementation
 * The FHIR reference server (supports the entire FHIR functionality, along with OAuth, OpenID.Connect, and SCIM)
 * The FHIR toolkit - a set of utilities for developers
 * The FHIR Notepad++ plug-in - a set of useful utilities for FHIR developers